TeeDan205/DSA_CAPSTON-PROJECT-Amazon-File_Documentation/README.md

   - <₹200 products represent just 11.8% despite the high-volume potential.

 11. Relationship between ratings and level of discounts:
-    Engagement peaks at moderate and high discounts as shown in the line graphs in the dashbord section.
+    Engagement peaks at moderate and high discounts as shown in the line graphs in the dashboard section (no 7).
 The highest number of reviews (27,979) occurs in the 61-70% discount range.
 The second highest is at 21-30% (24,334) reviews. *Ratings does not linearly increase with discount.* Instaed, we see peaks at 21-30% and 61-70% discount.
 This shows customers distrust extreme discounts.

 12. **310 Products** have fewer thn 1000 reviews while 1041 products have greater than 1000 reviews.
 This shows significant low-engagement(reviews).
 Nearly 1 in 4 products (23%) struggle with review generation.
 Low review is not discount-driven because Toy & Games product category have 0% discounts yet 36% low review.
 Products with <1,000 reviews show **Lower average ratings** (3.4⭐) vs high-review products (4.3⭐).